What it’s all about

 “Nobody listens to me.”
 “Isn’t there someplace where I’ll feel safe?”
 “I wish there was a place I could hang out with my friends where there are people who don’t judge me, but understand me and maybe even like me.”

 Youth are the priority at Lost & Found.
 Whether they struggle with family issues, friends, depression, school, drugs & alcohol, or just hard life situations, Lost & Found is ready to walk beside them.
 We understand how someone can feel lonely, disappointed and just plain hurt… a lot.
 We also know the power of healthy relationship and encouragement.
-And the kids might just learn something important while they’re having fun!
+The kids might just learn something important while they’re having fun!

 We hear questions about what kind of kids participate and are considered “lost and found.”
 There is no one designation describing the youth we serve, except that they’re between the ages of 12 and 18!
 Other than that, they come from literally all segments of our community, so here’s how we define ‘lost’ and ‘found’: